 Please be advised that effective immediately you can apply for a visa for the below travel purposes, given you meet the accompanying criteria for additional supporting documents:

 We advise you to always contact the diplomatic mission or TLScontact in advance to clarify your questions well in advance to ensure your application documents meet the requirements outlined by the Ministry of Foreign Affairs of the Kingdom of the Netherlands.

-Please be advised that effective immediately and until further notice, the European Union has suspended Schengen visa representation for other EU member countries.
+Please be advised that effective immediately and until further notice, Schengen Member States have suspended visa representation for other Schengen member countries.
 This means that the Visa Application Centre of the Netherlands can now only accept visa applications for the Netherlands itself, and can no longer accept applications on behalf of other Schengen states.
 Please contact the local representation of the Schengen state you're trying to apply for to receive more information.

 10th August, 2020